WeSpeakEnglish/ANTIRTOS/README.md

 3. Save resources and manage your code, not RTOS.
 4. No RTOS is ported to your platform, for example, in the case of very small and cheap microcontrollers.

-### Here is the solution, using function pointers queues easily:
+### Here is the solution, using function pointer queues easily:
 1. Interrupts kept fast and controllable, no blocking anymore.
 2. Easy to debug and understand.
 3. Get an easy way of multitasking.
 4. No dummy waiting/blockings.
 Wait by doing!

 Allow your MCU to perform many tasks, while additionally using a very small amount of microcontroller memory.
-Manage function pointers queues in easy way, just through you task there, and pull them from a main loop.
+Manage function pointer queues in easy way, just through you task there, and pull them from a main loop.
 This approach allows you to keep interrupts fast and at the same time control multitasking in a simple and transparent way.
 Pass arguments to you function, they will be saved in separate queue and handled.

 ### Let’s explain a bit on examples.